New

 Having popular and verified Instagram accounts at the top of the list lets you build authority by association.

-Following relevant influencers, thought leaders, and experts shows that your client is in-tune with the community surrounding their niche.
+Following people who are influential in your client’s niche shows they stay in touch with the community.
 If popular users follow your client, showing them at the top of the followers list elevates the brand’s image and credibility.

 Borrowing inspiration from popular Instagram creators ensures you never run out of content ideas for client campaigns.